plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 ## The spike of hope, the flatline of nope and why Product Hunt is not the holy grail of your startup marketing

-It's important for founders to understand that Product Hunt is not the holy grail of your startup marketing.
+You need to understand that Product Hunt is not the holy grail of your startup marketing.
 It's not the solution to your marketing problems and it's not the end goal of your marketing efforts.

 You may launch on Product Hunt and even if you have great success such as that you finish on the top, get featured in the newsletter and so on, you will see a spike of 1,500+ visitors on the day and a big drop the day after.